 According to Barry Green, a taste perception scientist at Yale University, hot coffee releases more aromatic compounds than room-temperature coffee, so it has a greater chance of impacting taste.
 He also said that milk, coffee’s frequent companion, tastes worse at room temperature, and a combination of these factors probably explains the nearly universal opinion that lukewarm coffee leaves something to be desired.

-One last theory holds that hot coffee’s heat could be distracting us from its flavor.
+One last theory holds that hot coffee’s heat could be distracting us from its strong flavor.
 As Breslin put it, “It is possible that an attentional mechanism is at work.
 You do not think about how bitter or sweet [coffee] is when it is hot or cold.
 Hot coffee may force you to think about temperature, which is a bit of a distraction from its bitterness.”

 None of the researchers profess to fully understand coffee’s temperature-dependent deliciousness, but it seems to be at least slightly, only a matter of opinion.

 Below: A photo featuring both hot coffee and cold coffee from one of our cafes, The Good Earth Coffee and Tea House in Oroville, California!